-Getting a considerable push, Bearcat Weight soon became champion with the WWA (Worldwide Wrestling Associates) based out of Los Angeles, California, five days before Martin Luther King delivered his famous "I Have a Dream" speech in Washington, DC.
-Freddie Blassie dropped the title to Bearcat on August 23rd, 1963, in a three-fall countout, thus establishing him as what many at the time conceded as the first black world champion.
+Getting a considerable push, Bearcat Weight soon became champion with the WWA (Worldwide Wrestling Associates) based out of Los Angeles, California, five days before Martin Luther King delivered his famous "I Have a Dream" speech in Washington, DC. the incomparable Freddie Blassie dropped the title to Bearcat on August 23rd, 1963, in a three-fall countout, thus establishing him as what many at the time conceded as the first black world champion.
 In 1963, it was normal to think that the local promotion was indeed all there was; that is how they represented the product to the public, and very few fans knew better.
 Nowadays, most do not consider the WWA championship a true world title but a title from a regional promotion temporarily separated from the NWA.

 So after winning the WCW World Heavyweight Championship in 1992, Ron Simmons is usually considered the first black World Heavyweight Champion.
 This is a stance shared by WWE as well, but some dispute that this distinction should be held by Bearcat Wright, and giving it to Ron Simmons is revisionist history headed by WWE.

-Endearing himself to the fans, Bearcat Wright would apply his claw hold onto his opponents and routinely demonstrated his hand strength by crushing apples and ripping telephone books in half.
+Endearing himself to the fans, Bearcat Wright applied his claw hold onto his opponents and routinely demonstrated his hand strength by crushing apples and ripping thick telephone books in half.
 Despite being hugely popular and recently obtaining the WWA championship, Bearcat could be a lightning rod of controversy in a time when race relations in the USA were not at their best.
 The WWA had been bold and forward-thinking, deciding to have a black man represent its organization when in several territories, they could only wrestle each other or simply were not hired.

 Even though Freddie Blassie had urged the securing of Bearcat’s services for the WWA after seeing what a strong draw he’d become elsewhere, he is very opinionated about the ofttimes controversial Bearcat who began to put himself ahead of the business, as Blassie states in his book, The Legends of Wrestling: "Classy" Freddie Blassie: Listen You Pencil Neck Geeks by Keith Elliot Greenberg.